souffle-lang/souffle-lang.github.io/pages/docs/components.md

 }
 ```
 declares a new component with the name `MyComponent`.
 The component elements are a type `myType`,
-a relation `TheAnswer` and a fact.
+a relation `TheAnswer`, and a fact.

 We instantiate a component using the `.init` keyword followed by a unique name of the instance,
 the `=` symbol, and the name of the component declaration.